-The Ancient World, SHU-THU
+The Ancient World, SHI-THU

 The modern world may look very different from the world that existed in the time of ancient civilizations, but our modern-day life continues to show the influence of cultures, traditions, ideas, and innovations from hundreds of years ago.
 Learn more about important historical civilizations, sites, people, and events.